JanNoszczyk/cline_agent/README-docker-api-testing.md

 ## Overview

-The testing suite consists of two main components:
+The testing suite consists of:

-1. **test-docker-api.js**: Comprehensive test script that tests basic connectivity, authentication, CORS, and all API endpoints defined in the API documentation
+**test-docker-api.js**: Test script that tests basic connectivity, authentication, CORS, and all API endpoints defined in the API documentation
-2. **run-docker-api-tests.sh**: A shell script that sets up the environment and runs the tests

 ## Prerequisites